Skip to content

 My core stack is Databricks.
 Not because I read the docs.
 Because it’s what runs in production where I’ve worked.

-In 2024 I started a Master’s in Numerical Methods in Engineering at UFPR (Federal University of Paraná).
-My research is on AI-driven predictive monitoring using LLMs for operational systems.
+In 2026 I started a master’s in applied computational methods.
+My research is on AI-driven predictive monitoring for critical operational systems.
 Everything I learn there I plan to bring here, translated into something useful for engineers working with real data.

 Why crypto entered the story